 Yes, we’re part of that Episcopal Church!

-Did Bishop Michael Curry catch your attention during the Royal Wedding, or in the media recently?
+Did Bishop Michael Curry catch your attention during the Royal Wedding in 2018 , or in the media recently?
 We’re proud that he’s our presiding bishop… and his message about the liberating and life-giving love of God is the same one you’ll encounter in the company of the Episcopal Church here in the Pemi-Baker Valley.
 With the Church of the Holy Spirit, Plymouth, we welcome you to the Episcopal Branch of the Jesus Movement.
 Come and see!

 Rector’s Messages.
 Click the tab above to the right titled “Rector’s Messages” to view messages written by Kelly Sundberg Seaman.

 We seek to live in, with, and through Christ in all that we are and do while caring for those in and around Ashland, the geographical center of New Hampshire and the gateway to both the Lakes region to our east and the White Mountains to our north.